MDMS started today, but 8 million mobiles are still in the gray market

 With the start of this system, the authority says that by tracking and blocking mobile sets, arrangements can be made to prevent such mobiles from operating in Nepal.
 It is believed that this will also help in reducing crime.

 8 million mobiles still in the gray market

 According to the authority, 8 million mobiles are in the gray and black list, that is, these mobiles are not registered with the IMEI authority.
-Mishra, spokesperson of the authority, says that the mobile phone brought by us will be registered.
+Authority spokesperson Mishra says, ‘We will register the mobile phone we brought.
 But the importer himself also registers and sends the list.
-But it is estimated that there are still 80 million mobile IMEI registered in the Nepali market
+But it is estimated that IMEI of 8 million mobiles in the Nepali market is still not registered.

 He said that the authority has categorized the mobile registration system into white, gray and black list.
 ‘White list means valid phones that can be used.
 Stolen, lost, illegal numbers are kept in the black list, he says, ‘In the gray list, IMEI numbers that have been complained about and are being investigated are classified as 9mobile0.’